Medicinal Plant Lexicon

 Traditional use

-Traditionally used alone or in combination with other materials for improving the condition of tired legs (traditional use according to § 109a).
+Traditionally used alone or in combination with other preparations to improve the condition of tired legs (traditional use according to Article 16a of Directive 2001/83/EC).

 Herbal drug preparations in finished dosage forms